Cob Home Engineering and Design for Natural Structures

 What are the benefits?

-Constructing a cob home offers several benefits, which can allow for unique experiences in the design and building process.
+Designing a cob home offers several benefits, which can allow for unique experiences in the design process.
 The oldest cob home is still standing after centuries in the United Kingdom, so it’s clear that durability is not a concern when it comes to cob home building.

 Other benefits include:

-Though there are several benefits to cob home building, the unique material of cob also has some disadvantages, which should also be considered depending upon the location of your project and the intended use of the cob building.
+Though there are several benefits to choosing a cob home, the unique material of cob also has some disadvantages, which should also be considered depending upon the location of your project and the intended use of the cob structure.

-• Long building process due to the nature of the material
+- The actual building process can take longer due to the nature of the material

 Project Spotlight: 1st Commercial Code-Approved Earthen Building on the East Coast!

-In 2016, PSE Consulting Engineers, LLC was approached by a client that was interested in building an Eco-Heal Center out of cob.
+In 2016, PSE Consulting Engineers was approached by a client that was interested in building an Eco-Heal Center out of cob.
 The client had an excellent vision, along with ready-made architectural plans for our team of engineers to review.
-After discussing the project further with him, PSE Consulting Engineers, LLC decided to make the leap and take on the cob building project.
+After discussing the project further with him, PSE Consulting Engineers decided to make the leap and take on the design for the cob building.

 The cob Eco-Heal Center turned out to be a great success and is known as the first commercial code-approved earthen building on the east coast.
 The cob Eco-Heal Center also contained a living roof, which adds an amazing touch to the look of the building and the sustainable feel of the structure.